sonatype/grafeas-service/README.md

 * Browse operations take a `filter` but its not defined afaict what that is, and ref-impl doesn't even look at it
 * Why is Swagger generating a "default" section?
 Maybe due to use of intf + impls?
+* Swagger UI is not properly rendering details?  why?

 ## References